-Slower-moving vehicles, interchanges, and unexpected obstacles are common on highways.
+Slower-moving vehicles, interchanges, vehicles on the shoulder, and even unexpected obstacles are common on highways.
 When these instances are encountered, our self-driving trucks identify, plan, and execute a path around the obstacle to safely continue towards their destination.

 Long-haul delivery routes are rarely on a single highway.
 Our trucks merge on and off highways and can handle the hard to predict merges of other drivers.